DanoNBD2/AWS-Demos/README.md

 ## Launch the template

-1. Go to Amazon EC2 Console and on the left pane click on *Key Pairs* and create a key pair called **OpenswanKeyPair**
+1. Go to Amazon EC2 Console and on the left pane click on *Key Pairs* and create a key pair called **OpenswanKeyPair**.
+Choose the .pem format and create the key pair.

 ![Key_Pair](/images/KeyPair.png)